Love is in the air now, can't you feel it? The girls and I have been making Valentine's for over a week now. There is glitter all over the house!

 Now, if your indulgence involves chocolate, I can help.

-Tom and I have been twittering around with a raw chocolate pie recipe for sometime now and we think we have it down.
+I have been experimenting with a raw chocolate pie recipe for sometime now and I think I have it down.

 It is chocolate indulgence to the highest degree.
 Thick and rich.
 A twinge of cinnamon.
 A burst of sweet and tangy raspberry.
 The sublime richness of deep, dark chocolate.
 Vegan, raw, and gluten-free.